 Eating - Includes the tasks of cutting food, bringing food to the mouth and the chewing and swallowing of food.
 Does not include preparation of the meal.

-- 1 Independent or supervision only - 2 Limited assistance - 3 Extensive assistance / Total dependence / Tube fed - 7 Unable to rate (insufficient information)
+- 1 Independent or supervision only

+- 2 Limited assistance

+- 3 Extensive assistance / Total dependence / Tube fed

+- 7 Unable to rate (insufficient information)

+- 9 Not stated / Missing

 Ratings of 4 and 5 are not included in the domain of valid ratings.